-First Sentier Investors entities referred to in this document are part of First Sentier Investors a member of MUFG, a global financial group.
-First Sentier Investors includes a number of entities in different jurisdictions.
-MUFG and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk including loss of income and capital invested.
+MUFG and its subsidiaries are not responsible for any statement or information contained in this document.
+Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.